fernandoracca/skeleton/README.md

-First Scala Step
+Skeleton
 ------------

-This project aims to simplify creating a project from scratch.It's easier than g8 because it doesn't require any additional tools, just clone, build and run.
+This project aims to simplify creating a project from scratch.It's simpler than g8 because it doesn't require any additional tools, just clone, build and run.
 It provides:

      Scala 2.10.0